ace03uec/muzi-playlist-dl/README.md

-% muziPlaylist-dl.py
+% muzi-playlist-dl.py

 # NAME
-muziPlaylist-dl - download songs from playlists shared on SDSLabs's Muzi.
+muzi-playlist-dl - download songs from playlists shared on SDSLabs's Muzi.
 IIT-Roorkee Campus Only.

 # USAGE
-user@home:python2 muziPlaylist-dl.py
+user@home:python2 muzi-playlist-dl.py

 # DESCRIPTION
-**muziPlaylist-dl** is a python script to download songs from the shared playlists off SDSLab's Muzi application (https://muzi.sdslabs.co.in) .
+**muzi-playlist-dl** is a python script to download songs from the shared playlists off SDSLab's Muzi application (https://muzi.sdslabs.co.in) .
 Since the application is available inside the campus only, likewise this program is valid inside the IIT Roorkee campus only.

-**muziPlaylist-dl** is a python2 script.
+**muzi-playlist-dl** is a python2 script.
 Tested on Ubuntu 14.04 final beta.

 # TO DO
 1.Error Handling